olcf/olcf-user-docs/profiling/TAU.rst

 - In order to use paraprof to visualize the data, your ssh connection should support X11 forward.

-- Pack the profiling data with a name that you want and execute paraprof
+- Pack the profiling data with a name that you prefer and start the paraprof GUI

 .. code::

         paraprof --pack name.ppk
-        paraprof name.ppk
+        paraprof name.ppk &

 Paraprof
 --------

-- The first window that opens when the ``paraprof name.ppk`` command is executed, shows the experiment and the used metrics (TIME, PAPI_FP_OPS, PAPI_TOT_INS, PAPI_TOT_CYC)
+- The first window that opens when the ``paraprof name.ppk`` command is executed, shows the experiment and the used metrics, for this case, TIME, PAPI_FP_OPS, PAPI_TOT_INS, PAPI_TOT_CYC

 .. image:: /images/tau_paraprof_manager.png
    :align: center

+- The user is responsible for understanding which PAPI metrics should be used

-- The second window that is automatic loaded, shows the TIME metric for each process (they are called nodes), each color is a different call.
-Each hoorizontal line is a process or Std.Dev./mean/max/min
+- The second window that is automatically loaded, shows the `TIME` metric for each process (they are called nodes), each color is a different call.
+Each horizontal line is a process or Std.Dev./mean/max/min.
+The length of each color is related to the metric, if it is TIME, is duration.